letelescope/ascom-flat-panel/README.md

 4. Click the "power" button to connect to the flat panel.
    ![N.I.N.A Flat Panel connection](./.static/NINA-flat-panel-connected.png)

-From ther you can turn on and off the panel, set the wanted brightness and/or open/close the cover.
+From there you can turn on and off the panel, set the wanted brightness and/or open/close the cover.

 ### N.I.N.A smart flats